-- 6.1 Mainline from Dry Creek including all tracks, points and signals forming the Dry Creek triangle to Port Adelaide Junction (signal 1155). - 6.2 Mainline from Glanville (signal 1456) to Pelican Point/Outer Harbour. - 6.3 Mainline from Gillman Junction to a point approximately 100 metres before the Eastern Parade level crossing at Port Adelaide flat.
+- 6.1 From Dry Creek including all tracks, points and signals forming the Dry Creek triangle to Port Adelaide Junction (signal 1155) - 6.2 From Glanville (signal 1456) to Pelican Point/Outer Harbour. - 6.3 From Gillman Junction to a point approximately 100 metres before the Eastern Parade level crossing at Port Adelaide flat.